Find a Player

-The rating system is open to players of all ages but different criteria apply according to whether you are a mini tennis player, a junior or in the open (adult) age group.
+The rating system is open to players of all ages but different criteria apply according to whether you are a Mini Tennis player, a Junior, in the Open (adult) age group or in a Senior age category.
 Please go to the Mini Tennis area to find out about how the Mini Tennis system operates.

 Once you have a rating you will appear on the LTA Player Search.

 Matches count for ratings in competitions Grade 1 - 7.
-Grade U is excluded.
+Grade U (purely recreational competition) is excluded.

 Junior and adult players rated 10.2, 10.1, 9.2 or 9.1 can improve their ratings by recording qualifying wins as follows:

-These wins can be achieved at any time, ie. not restricted to a ratings run period.
+These wins can be achieved at any time, ie. not restricted to a ratings run periods and may include wins from mixed singles matches as well as from yellow ball 'timed tennis' format competitions.
 Your rating will automatically change once you have the correct number of wins and your results have been recorded.
 The (overnight) calculation takes into account players' ratings as they stand at the time the calculation is made.

-Wins from 'mixed' events do not count as qualifying wins once 8.2 level is reached and are therefore not included in the quarterly, seasonal ratings runs.
+Wins from 'mixed' events and 'timed tennis' do not count as qualifying wins once 8.2 level is reached and are therefore not included in the quarterly, seasonal ratings runs.

 If you are a junior with a rating of 8.2 or higher, you need to achieve:

 If you are an adult player (ie no longer eligible to compete in 18U competitions) with a rating of 8.2 or higher you need to achieve: